thomasthechen/thomasthechen.github.io/_posts/2021-06-19-Poker-theory--an-example.markdown

 Note that if both players checked, they'd each win 50% of the time.
 That is, their ranges' equities are each 50%.
 Put another way, the average strength of hands in their ranges are the same.
 However, the key difference between P1 and P2's ranges is that P1's range contains hands that are both stronger and weaker than P2's range.
 We say that P1's range is polarized.

 Polarization is relevant because there are two incentives to betting: betting to get called by a worse hand or betting to fold outo a better hand.
 Suppose P2 bets.
 Because both players know each others' ranges, P1 will never call with QQ and will always call with AA.
 This simple counter strategy against P2's bet ensures that P2 never gets called by a worse hand (QQ) and never gets a better hand to fold (AA).
-Because P2's bet accomplishes nothing, P2 will always check if P1 checks to them.
+Because P2's bet accomplishes nothing, P2 will always check if P1 checks to him.

 More generally, its true in poker that the player that is polarized has incentive to bet while the player that's condensed has incentive to check. **Key Concept 1**.
 We now return to the main claim.